IanFinlayson/exploring-cs/chapter08.md

 The functions and things that can be used in Python come in three broad
 categories:

-1. Python has some \"built-in\" things that can be used without having to import anything.
+1. Python has some "built-in" things that can be used without having to import anything.
 Those can be seen [on this page](https://docs.python.org/3/library/functions.html), and include `print`, `len`, `round` and so on.